 Applications for admission should be made in advance.

-For particulars address the Principal at Bethel Hill, Elder J. E. P. ONTAGUE, J. F. NEAL, D. A. HARRIS.
+Elder J. E. LONTAGUE, 1 J. F. NEAL, D. A. HARRIS.
 Trustees.
 W. H. LAWSON, R. D. BUMPASS,

 Warrenton Female Colleg.
-Institute WILL BEGIN ITS TWENTY-SECOND YEAR THE 10th of July, at the same rates as usual, and as well prepared to give instruction to young Ladies.
-This place is very healthy, and none is more secure from invasion.- Please send for Circulars for further information.
+Institute WILL BEGIN ITS TWENTY-SECOND YEAR THE 10th of July, at the same rates as usual, and as well prepared to give instruction to young Ladies This place is very healthy, and none is more secure from invasion .-Please send for Circulars for further information.

-June 18-9t JULIUS WILCOX, Principal.
+June 18-9t JULIUS WILCOX, Principal

-MASONIC HIGH SCHOOL MATHEMATICAL AND CLASSICAL.
-OXFORD, N. C. THE FALL SESSION WILL OPEN ON THE 18T
+MASONIC HIGH SCHOOL.
+MATHEMATICAL AND CLASSICAL, OXFORD, N. C.

+MONDAY in July.
 For particulars in regard to board and tuition address THOMAS C. TULEY, Principal.
-Hillsboro' Military Academy.
-Hillsboro, N. C.